MLW Never Say Never (2019)

-Never Say Never (2019) was a professional wrestling event produced by Major League Wrestling (MLW), which took place on July 25, 2019, at the Melrose Ballroom in New York, New York.
+Never Say Never (2019) was a professional wrestling event produced by Major League Wrestling (MLW), which took place on July 25, 2019, at the Melrose Ballroom in New York City, New York.
 The event was a television taping for future episodes of Fusion on beIN Sports.
 It was the third event in the Never Say Never chronology.

 Fourteen professional wrestling matches were taped at the event with most of the matches airing on future episodes of Fusion.
 In the main event, Jacob Fatu successfully defended the World Heavyweight Championship against Tom Lawlor.
 In other prominent matches on the card, L.A.
 Park defeated Jimmy Havoc in a New York City Street Fight, Teddy Hart retained the World Middleweight Championship against MJF and Alexander Hammerstone retained the National Openweight Championship against the debuting Savio Vega.
 The event also featured the MLW debut of Spirit Squad (Kenny and Mikey) as they competed against The Von Erichs (Marshall and Ross) in a losing effort.